MarkKozel/CompOrgEText/review_notes.md

 In this class book, should it contain the Hancock course description?
 Here is what I see:
 Introduction to computer architecture and assembly language programming.
 Topics include data representation and conversion, assembly language programming, digital design, and basic processor architecture.

-Course Organization - The graphic text needs to be updated.
+**Fixed** Course Organization - The graphic text needs to be updated.
 The “NavBar Selection with Underline” should be changed to “NavBar Section with Underline”.

-Course Organization > Introduction: Do you want to call a section “Assembly” as it is now, or do you want to call it “Assembly Programming” as it is called in the text of this section?
+**Fixed, Assembly**Course Organization > Introduction: Do you want to call a section “Assembly” as it is now, or do you want to call it “Assembly Programming” as it is called in the text of this section?

 Course > Introduction: Diversity in Computer Science <-This topic unit does not match the topic title.

-**Fixed**
-Course Organization > History: I didn’t know how to put bullets into the text, but you’ll see where I wanted you to put bullets:
+**Fixed** Course Organization > History: I didn’t know how to put bullets into the text, but you’ll see where I wanted you to put bullets:
 #History
 We'll learn about:
 - The progress of computer technology through the ages